Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Discussion

 The characteristics of the different datasets collected, such as imaging depth, observing cadence, sky-area covered, and image quality shaped the analyses performed by the counterpart search teams.
-W20 was able to detect transients to $\sim18$~mag, meaning KN-like optical signatures at the distance of S190814bv would be too faint to detect.
+W20 was able to detect transients to $\sim18$~mag, meaning KN-like optical signatures at the distance of GW190814 would be too faint to detect.
 For this reason they are unable to place constraints on counterpart properties that are competitive with the groups employing deeper optical imaging.
 M20 obtained deep imaging, but only targeted galaxies with the 50\% localization area (70\% of the galaxy-weighted probability).
 While they calculate that KN-like counterparts with more than $0.03$~$M_\sun$ would be too faint to detect in their observations, without covering the full 90\% localization area, they cannot place constraints above the 90\% confidence level.
-We, G20, V20, and E20 covered high fractions of the 90\% localization area and utilized telescopes and images powerful enough to detect potential counterparts at the distance of S190814bv.
+We, G20, V20, and E20 covered high fractions of the 90\% localization area and utilized telescopes and images powerful enough to detect potential counterparts at the distance of GW190814.

 No group reports an EM counterpart, and G20, V20, and E20 use their observations to place constraints on the properties of the merger.
 G20 fixes the distance of the merger to the mean value of 267~Mpc and finds $M_{ej} > 0.05$~$M_\sun$.
 They also consider the viewing angle of the merger in their constraints, which enters in our analysis through the line-of-sight component of the ejecta velocity.
 V20 finds slightly tighter constraints on the ejecta mass of a potential EM counterpart (0.015 $M_\sun$), though their analysis fixes $v_{ej}$ to $0.2c$, which we show in this work is disfavored at the $2\sigma$ confidence level.
 We suggest this choice of disfavored ejecta velocity is the cause of the comparatively tighter constraints reported by V20.
 E20 reports that KN-like counterparts with $M_{ej} > 0.1$~$M_\sun$ are excluded at the 90\% confidence level.
-They arrive at this result by utilizing the limiting magnitudes of their observations and the expected magnitudes of KN models at the distance of S190814bv, similar to the work of G20 and V20.
+They arrive at this result by utilizing the limiting magnitudes of their observations and the expected magnitudes of KN models (similar to the work of G20 and V20) at the distances distributed according to the luminosity distance posterior of GW190814 from the LVC (similar to this work).